-- Drain half of any Guinness left in the dried fruit mixture and set to the side. sprinkle your ground almonds onto your dried fruit, glace cherries and mixed peel and make sure they are all nicely coated.
-By coating your fruit with soething dry will help stop the fruit from sinking during cooking.
+- Drain half of any Guinness left in the dried fruit mixture and set it to the side.
+Sprinkle your ground almonds onto your dried fruit, glace cherries and mixed peel and make sure they are all nicely coated.
+Coating your fruit with something dry will help stop the fruit from sinking during cooking.

-- Now add the extra Guinness that you set aside to your cake mixture, you might not need it all as you don't want the mix too become to runny—it all depends on how much guinness your fruit soaked up.
+- Now, add the extra Guinness that you set aside to your cake mixture.
+You might not need it all as you don't want the mix to become too runny—it all depends on how much Guinness your fruit soaked up.
 Your cake mixture should stirrable but not too runny and you should drop off a spoon in dollops.

 - Stir the fruit into the cake mixture gently until all the fruit is all incorporated into the mixture.
 Stir gently so as not to knock all the air out of the cake mixture.

-- Cool on wire rack, and your fruit cake ready.
+- Cool on a wire rack, and your fruit cake ready.

-A few facts about the drink you're putting in to your Guinness fruit cake.
+A few facts about the drink you're putting into your dessert: